ml-jku/covid/README.md

 # CoViD
-Pre-trained model for CoViD diagnosis based on blood tests will be uploaded soon.
+A pre-trained model for CoViD diagnosis based on blood tests will be uploaded soon.